Want to know how to make money as a writer?

 Another way you can make money by owning a blog is to form affiliate relationships.
 Affiliate relationships are partnerships in which a company will pay you for sharing links to their site within your article.

-For example, let’s say you’re writing an article about making money taking surveys.
+For example, let’s say you’re writing an article about making money by taking surveys.
 Companies that want to hire survey takers, such as Swagbucks, will pay you if you link to them.

 When a reader clicks on the link and signs up for the product or service, you’ll get paid.
 The more readers that sign up for the product or service, the more money you make.